 A great spot to grab some underwater shots of coral reef and sea life is Hanauma Bay, located just a short drive outside of Honolulu.

-Photograph The Graffiti and Signage Honolulu
+Graffiti and Signage in Honolulu

 Inside Honolulu proper and just about any other spot on Oahu, you’ll be presented with ample opportunities to capture unique signage.
 It’s a bit of an unspoken source of pride here on the island.

-The sign below is in Waikiki.
+The sign above is in Waikiki.
 It’s a bit more modern than what you’ll find in Honolulu.
 Outside the city in places like the North Shore, you’ll likely come across a lot more rustic, handmade signs.
 All of which are oozing with personality.

 And while you’re here, rent a BikiBike and do a ride through Kaka’ako.
 This Honolulu neighborhood is home to POW!
 WOW!
 Hawaii.